VachaLab/qq-manual/src/qq_submit.md

 >   qq submit -q cpu run_script --ncpus=8 --walltime=12h --props=cl_zero
 >   ```
 >
-> - Options can also be specified directly in the submitted script, or as a mix of in-script and command-line definitions.
+> - Options can also be specified directly [in the submitted script](#specifying-options-in-the-script), or as a mix of in-script and command-line definitions.
 Command-line options always take precedence.
+> - Unlike with `psubmit`, you do **not** have to execute `qq submit` directly from the directory with the submitted script.
+You can run `qq submit` from anywhere and provide the path to your script.
+The job's input directory will always be the submitted script's parent directory.

 ***